Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 2. Cocoon Beach

-Cocoon Beach offers a tranquil setting a bit away from the Old Town and towards the airport.
-Prices start from €20 per lounger.
-Reserve your sun bed here.
+Cocoon Beach offers a tranquil setting, a bit away from the Old Town and towards the airport.
+Prices start from €20 per lounger, and only full-day rentals are available.
+Reserve your beach chair here.

 3. Amour à la Plage

-This is the most stylish beach in Nice thanks to the romantic and flowery setting in pastel tones.
-It’s the beach club of Hôtel Amour with its popular rooftop complete with a plunge pool in the Flower District.
+This is the most stylish beach in Nice, thanks to the romantic and flowery setting in pastel tones.
+It’s the beach club of Hôtel Amour with its popular rooftop complete with a plunge pool in the Fleurs – Gambetta or Flower District.

 The beach restaurant specializes in local dishes.
 Music is in the air during the high season.